taotriad/BabySomnia/Chase_Me_spoilers.md

 ### Note on choice of literature

-The subtitle of Never Goin' Back is not included on the spine, so that book was probably included for it's title.
+The subtitle of Never Goin' Back is not included on the spine, so that book was probably included for its title.
 Retreat, Hell! is a book about the Korean war, so it has a connection to Korea, but it, too, was probably picked for its title.
 Jan le Boër, on the other hand, is trickier to explain.
 Maybe just because of the beautiful cover?